7x11x13/free-bandcamp-downloader/README.md

 # free-bandcamp-downloader

-Download free and $0 minimum name-your-price albums and tracks from Bandcamp (including ones that are sent to email), and tags them with data from the Bandcamp page.
+Download free and $0 minimum name-your-price albums and tracks from Bandcamp (including ones that are sent to email), and tag them with data from the Bandcamp page.
 Also able to download items in your collection, if login cookies are supplied using the `--cookies` argument.

 ## Installation